ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 :::
 ::: {.column width="80%"}

-I currently manage the software team at Magnetic Insight, Inc. (MI).
+I manage the software team at Magnetic Insight, Inc. (MI).
 We build medical imaging scanners with a focus on magnetic particle imaging (MPI).

 \

 - Background in signal processing, image reconstruction, applied math, and electromagnetic physics.
-- At MI, we have a lot of embedded and HW-facing code to operate big, scary machines.
+- Experience working on embedded and HW-facing code to operate big, scary machines.
 Correctness is very important!
-- We've used FPGAs and Rust to great effect at MI.
+- I've worked with FPGAs and Rust to great effect in production applications.

 :::
 ::::::::::::::